Kushagra-234/Collpoll2/readme.md

  # Readme

-# should have java installed in your system
+# Should have java installed in your system
 ( preferrably 17 ,less version than 17 of java can show error)

-# install maven in your system
+# Install maven in your system

 steps-

- # clone repo
+ # Clone repo

 steps fot runnng app

 1-./mvnw package

 2-./mvnw spring-boot:run -Dspring-boot.run.profiles=mysql

 3-java -jar target/*.jar

 step 1 to build

 step 2 to connect to mysql

 step 3 to start

 go to localhost:8080